vymjay/aprylo-nextjs/docs/02-ARCHITECTURE/UI/DESIGN_SYSTEM.md

 ---

-*This design system ensures consistent, accessible, and beautiful user interfaces across all VB Cart components.*
+*This design system ensures consistent, accessible, and beautiful user interfaces across all Aprylo components.*